Integrated Market Risk and Credit Risk for Capital Calculations and Counterparty Credit Risk

-Kamakura’s industry leading credit risk analytics were first released in production form in May, 2000.
-Kamakura’s risk management software clients now for the first time can perform key risk management tasks in one piece of software with one data base, one graphic user interface and one set of analytical libraries:
+Kamakura’s industry leading credit risk analytics can perform key risk management tasks in one piece of software with one data base, one graphic user interface and one set of analytical libraries, including:

 - Calculate credit-adjusted, option-adjusted hedges for credit, market and interest rate risk